rails/rails/guides/source/configuring.md

     * `:user_name` - If your mail server requires authentication, set the username in this setting.
     * `:password` - If your mail server requires authentication, set the password in this setting.
     * `:authentication` - If your mail server requires authentication, you need to specify the authentication type here.
 This is a symbol and one of `:plain`, `:login`, `:cram_md5`.
     * `:enable_starttls_auto` - Detects if STARTTLS is enabled in your SMTP server and starts to use it.
-It defaults to true.
+It defaults to `true`.
     * `:openssl_verify_mode` - When using TLS, you can set how OpenSSL checks the certificate.
 This is useful if you need to validate a self-signed and/or a wildcard certificate.
 This can be one of the OpenSSL verify constants, `:none`, `:peer`, `:client_once`, `:fail_if_no_peer_cert`, or the constant directly `OpenSSL::SSL::VERIFY_NONE`.
     * `:ssl/:tls` - Enables the SMTP connection to use SMTP/TLS (SMTPS: SMTP over direct TLS connection).